 Also the breakfast buffet is varied and tasty.
 It’s served in yet another cavernous room with fine decoration and ambiance.

-As per usual the staff is very friendly and helpful.
-Hotel manager Laura Stopani is obviously doing a great job.
-She was perfectly aware that we were coming via her preferred website Secrets Line, a very stylish website by tour operator Hotelplan Italia featuring Italian boutique hotels.
-Check it our for yourself, the hotels are enticing!
+As per usual in Italy, the staff is very friendly and helpful.
+And Hotel manager Laura Stopani is obviously doing a great job.

 Michelin Star for La Sommità’s Chef